vanderbilt-data-science/dgx-user-guide/README.md

 ### Jupyter Notebooks

-**Note: ACCRE is working to enable this feature.
-As of January 22, 2025, it is not yet available.**

 Jupyter Notebooks offer a straightforward way to access GPUs, though this method is limited to notebook-based workflows.
 For custom applications or containers, consider using the `salloc` method.

 1. Visit the ACCRE Visualization Portal: [http://viz.accre.vu](http://viz.accre.vu).